 Can I Implant an IUD with Fibroids?

 If oral contraceptives aren’t your best choice, you may be interested in an IUD (intrauterine device) birth control with fibroids.
 This is a small device which gets implanted into your uterus to prevent pregnancy.
 IUDs come in two forms: hormonal and non-hormonal, and the type you choose will make a difference in your fibroid experience.
 Let’s explore the differences between the two types of IUDs.

 Hormonal vs. Non-Hormonal IUD

-Hormonal IUDs prevent pregnancy by release synthetic hormones to thins your uterine lining, thicken your cervical mucus.
+Hormonal IUDs prevent pregnancy by releasing synthetic hormones to thin your uterine lining and thicken your cervical mucus.
 They also partially prevent you from ovulating.
 In contrast, non-hormonal IUDs release copper into your uterus.
 And that coppers creates an inflammatory reaction within your uterus, which results in an environment in which sperm can’t survive.